mtverlee/gradientLines/README.md

 # gradientLines

-Simple gradient lines background using HTML canvases, JS, and CSS.
+A simple, animated graphic using only HTML canvases, JS, and CSS.

 ## Demo

 - [Here](https://gradientlines.pages.dev)